Paracosms/obsidian/Local Scholarship Essay.md

 Coming from a Christian Filipino family, I looked up to my parents who were able to thrive in the US as first generation immigrants.
 TRANSITION
 My dad, working a job as a data analyst, bestowed on me my very first computer: an old Dell laptop.
 Exploring how different programs function on my computer, I fell a down a rabbit hole of videos and walls of text explaining what code is and how it works.
-After descending deeper, I emerged a few weeks later with certifica
+After descending deeper, I emerged a few weeks later with certificate of completion for Khan Academy's introductory computer programming course.
+Putting my new coding skills to use, I worked on minor projects for the next couple of years.
+I learned programming languages like Java and C# to create plugins and mods for the games I played.
+Whenever my code malfunctioned, I hacked away at the issue until I fixed it.
+It was a consistent cycle of Googling, understanding my error, and modifying my code until it worked properly.
+Despite that initial spark occurring almost a decade ago, I am still extremely passionate about programming.
+Specifically, I've found a special love for game development.